mdang/ga-lessons/aws-alexa/README.md

 ## Set Up Our Lambda Function

+> **Important** As of today, make sure you have the N. Virginia region selected in the top right corner.
+Some people are reporting issues when connecting Alexa with Lambda functions in other regions

 1. Head over to the [AWS Management Console](https://console.aws.amazon.com/lambda/home)
 2. Click "Create a Lambda Function"
 3. Choose one of the Alexa starter kits as your blueprint, for example `alexa-skill-kit-sdk-factskill`